TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ```

 Clearly the addition of both linear and quadratic terms is better than either
   alone.
-It is interesting that the quadratic only fit `fit3` actually is
+It is interesting that the quadratic only fit `fit3` is curved the
-  actually curved the wrong way!
-In general, unless theory suggests the
+  wrong way!
+In general, unless theory suggests the lower order polynomial
-  lower order polynomial terms are not needed, we usually include them if
+  terms are not needed, we usually include them if any higher order term is
-  any higher order term is significant.
+  significant.

 Finally, let's see what cross-validation has to say about the choice of
   `fit3`: